MH-LIKHON/MP3-Brainery/README.md

 - **Google Calendar API** will be integrated for **syncing schedules**.

 #### **File Upload for Study Materials**
-- Users will be able to **attach PDF, DOC, and PPT files** to their study topics.
+- Users will be able to **upload and attach** PDF, DOC, and PPT files to their study topics.
 - Uploaded files will be **securely stored and downloadable**.

 ### **Accessibility Enhancements**